Early Life and Career

 Rise to Success

-Donald Mackenzie's career took off when he co-founded CVC Capital Partners.
-CVC was established in 1981 as the European operations of Citicorp Venture Capital.
-Mackenzie and his co-founders acquired the business and spun it out as CVC in 1993.
-The firm shifted its focus to private equity, raising its first fund in 1996.
-Mackenzie led CVC's buyout of Formula One in 2006, serving as its chairman.
+Mackenzie co-founded CVC Capital Partners, which was established in 1981 as the European operations of Citicorp Venture Capital, the VC arm of Citigroup.
+In 1993, Mackenzie and seven co-founders acquired the business and spun it out as CVC.
+Under his leadership, CVC grew to become a major player in the private equity industry, with investments in over 150 companies worldwide.
+A pivotal moment in Mackenzie's career was leading CVC's buyout of Formula One in 2006, where he served as chairman.
 CVC later sold Formula One to Liberty Media in 2016.
-CVC has made significant investments in various companies, including Petco, Swiss watchmaker Breitling, and the Spanish soccer league La Liga.

 Key Business Strategies